128technology/docs/docs/intro_installation_quickstart_aws.md

 #### AWS CLI

-To deploy the Session Smart Networking software via the Azure Portal:
+To deploy the Session Smart Networking software via the AWS CLI:

 Click on the **Session Smart Networking Platform** offering selected during the previous section "Selecting the AMI".
 Click on the “Continue to Subscribe” button and accept the terms and conditions.